Component 2: Gross Motor Development

 - Use arms and legs in a coordinated manner to “pump” on a swing

-- Jump off a bottom step with two feet
+- Jump off a bottom step or over small objects with two feet

 - Catch a small ball with two hands